-It was born from the fusion of two blogs, Tiberian Travels and Literaryfilmytvfandomness, later joined by the handler of the most excellent Scriptscribbles Tumblr, because unity through strength and other Orwellian sentiments of the same nature.
+It was born from the fusion of two blogs, Tiberian Travels and Literaryfilmytvfandomness, later joined by the handler of the most excellent @Scriptscribbles Tumblr, because unity through strength and other Orwellian sentiments of the same nature.
 For a more factual answer, the current personel of the site includes …

 Our editor-in-chief is Samuel “Tibère” Maleski (@LookingForTelos).
-A French, queer, former English student who then fled to learn about screenwriting in the UK, that likes to write overcomplicated, barely cohesive ranty thinkpieces about television and cinema despite never having touched a media studies class with a ten-foot pole.
+A French, queer, former English student who then fled to learn about screenwriting in the UK, that likes to write overcomplicated, barely cohesive ranty thinkpieces about television and cinema.
 He may or may not be overcompensating for having only discovered the show in 2013 and for his weird distate of the most beloved eras of the Classics.
 One may never know.
 Anyway, he owns a platypus plushie named after a famous dictator, enjoys dancing to the La La Land soundtrack in flowery shirts, and has two BAs, one in French Literature and another in English Cultural and Linguistic Studies, if those details are of any interest to the passer-by.